 We are surprised that we have found sites with such clarity and beauty.
 And as a result, this very small and slow project is teaching us a lot about our land and our place within it.

 Mac ForbesMac first donned overalls in the South West of France at the tender age of eighteen.
 That summer was the catalyst for a now 20 year long career which has seen Mac work with some of the most respected names in the business, both in Australia and overseas.
 Mac’s early experiences covered the gamut of winemaking, teaching and marketing.
 From educating European distributors on Australian wines to consulting to Austrian winemakers, Mac developed a strong understanding of the international wine market and old fashioned winemaking.
-Returning to Australia in 2004, Mac kicked off his own project determined to marry some of the old world philosophies adapted to his beloved Yarra Valley.
-Determined, focused and able to multitask at high speed, Mac continues to drive the business forward.
-Vineyard and winery leases demonstrate his ongoing commitment to the Yarra Valley, and the next ten years look set to provide as much if not more excitement than the last.
+Returning to Australia in 2004, Mac kicked off his own project determined to further his own understanding of Australian soils and climate.
+Now firmly entrenched in the Yarra with 6 vineyard sites and a range of old and younger vineyards, Mac sees the future as an exciting period where much of the Yarra nuances will be revealed with greater clarity.

 Cliff Wickman, Vineyard Manager/ ViticulturistHaving experienced vintages in Burgundy and across New Zealand, Cliff brings a strong passion for all things organic and biodynamic.
 After four harvests at Central Otago’s Felton Road, Cliff has honed his love for vines to specialising in Chardonnay and Pinot Noir.
 The mechanically minded, handyman Kiwi takes pride in growing grapes with a hands on approach.
 He loves being part of the production of wines un-manipulated in the winery to reflect their vineyard origins.
 When not tending to the vines and soils he can be found in his other home, the water, swimming, spear fishing and free diving.